History of Christianity in Britain: Missionary activity

-During the 18th century heyday of the First British Empire, Anglican and Methodist missionaries were active in the 13 American Colonies.
+With the First British Empire at its greatest height during the 18th century, Anglican and Methodist missionaries were active in the 13 American Colonies.
 The Methodists, led by George Whitefield, were the most successful and after the revolution and entirely distinct American Methodist denomination emerged that became the largest Protestant denomination in the new United States.
 A major problem for colonial officials was the demand of the Church of England to set up an American bishop; this was strongly opposed by most of the Americans and never happened.
 Increasingly colonial officials took a neutral position on religious matters, even in those colonies such as Virginia where the Church of England was officially established, but in practice controlled by laymen in the local vestries.
 After the Americans broke free, British officials decided to enhance the power and wealth of the Church of England in all the settler colonies, especially British North America (Canada).

 During the New Imperialism of the 19th century, the London Missionary Society and others like it were active In the British Empire around the world, notably including the work of the Scotsman David Livingstone in Africa.
 New religious orders were also established within the Anglican fold.

 All the main denominations were involved in 19th-century missions, including the Church of England, the Presbyterians of Scotland, and the Nonconformists.
 Much of the enthusiasm emerged from the Evangelical revival.
 Within the Church of England, the Church Mission Society (CMS) originated in 1799 and went on to undertake activity all around the world, including in what became known as "the Middle East".

 Missionary societies funded their own operations that were not supervised or directed by the Colonial Office.
 Tensions emerged between the missionaries and the colonial officials.
 The latter feared that missionaries might stir up trouble or encourage the natives to challenge colonial authority.
 In general, colonial officials were much more comfortable with working with the established local leadership, including the native religions, rather than introducing the divisive force of Christianity.
-This proved especially troublesome in India, were very few local elites were attracted to Christianity.
+This proved especially troublesome in India, where very few local elites were attracted to Christianity.
 In Africa, especially, the missionaries made many converts.
 By the 21st century there were more Anglicans in Nigeria than in England, and they were culturally and theologically much more conservative.

 Missionaries increasingly came to focus on education, medical help, and long-term modernisation of the native personality to inculcate European middle-class values.
 They established schools and medical clinics.
 Christian missionaries played a public role, especially in promoting sanitation and public health.
 Many were trained as physicians, or took special courses in public health and tropical medicine at Livingstone College, London.